omaraflak/Bluetooth-Library/README.md

 ## Receive messages

 The default behavior of the library is the read from the input stream until it hits a new line, it will then propagate the message through listeners as a byte array.
 You can change the way the library reads from the socket by creating your own reader class.
-It must extend from `SocketReader`.
+It must extend from `SocketReader` and you should override the `byte[] read() throws IOException` method. **This method must block.
+It should not return if no values were received.**

 The default behavior is actually one example of implementation :

 ```java